ThreeLetters/SuperSQL/README.md

 ### Main Features

 1. Very small - 27.4KB one file (Unminified, `dist/SuperSQL.php`.
 Minified version: 12.4KB)
+    * You can also choose whether you want an optional helper class.
 2. Simple and easy - Very easy to learn.
-SuperSQL was designed to be easy and simple, to the ability that a noob can use it.
+SuperSQL was designed to be easy and simple, to the point that a noob can use it.
+    * Straight forward syntax ```SELECT * FROM `table` ``` is `db->select("table");`
+    * String syntax is standardised.
+Its allways `'[operator1][op2][op3...]column[alias][type]'=>value`
 3. Compatability - Supports all major SQL databases
+    * Uses the [PDO](http://php.net/manual/en/book.pdo.php) API for widespread support
 4. Efficiency - This module was built with speed and efficiency in mind.
+    * Internal optimizations to make sure there is little overhead as possible
+    * Dynamic SQLResponse class so you only fetch a row when you use it (`$response[0]` will only fetch the first row)
 5. Complexity - This module allows you to make all kinds of complex queries.
+    * Multi-table queries to execute queries on multiple tables at once
+    * Multi-value queries to execute queries with multiple values
+    * Templates to pass sets of data in as a group
+    * Type casting and aliases
+    * DISTINCT, GROUP, LIMIT/OFFSET, INSERT [INTO], and more supported
+    * Raw input available
 6. Security - This module prevents SQL injections, so hackers bye bye!
+    * Uses PDO's prepare/bindParam/execute system with types
-7. Availability - This module is FREE.
+7. Availability & Integration - This module is FREE.
 Licensed under the [MIT license](https://github.com/ThreeLetters/SuperSQL/blob/master/LICENSE).
+    * Use it as you wish!
+Only remember to give credit.
+    * Also available on composer

 ## Usage
 You may either